DUFF HOUSE ROYAL GOLF CLUB BANFF

 Duff House Royal Golf Club – the only royal golf club where the royal title is used as a suffix and not a prefix.
 It is believed the reason for the royal title being a suffix to Duff House was a tribute to Louise, who was known as the Princess Royal, not the Royal Princess

-Opened in 1909, the original course was designed by Archie Simpson (who laid out Royal Aberdeen's Balgownie) and it was formally opened when a match was played between two of the great golfing "triumvirate" – J.H.
+Opened in 1910, the original course was designed by Archie Simpson but was later redesigned by Dr Alister MacKenzie in 1923.
+It was formally opened when a match was played between two of the great golfing "triumvirate" – J.H.
 Taylor (the then Open Champion) and James Braid – with Taylor’s score of 75 beating his opponent by three strokes.
 Both men winning The Open no less than 5 times a piece.

 But golf is not all at Duff House Royal; we pride ourselves on our hospitality, our dining experience, our resident ex-tour professional and all the things you would hope for to make your day complete - easy parking, buggy hire, visitors' locker rooms and the chance to relax in our clubhouse and reflect on a day well spent.